smalcolmbrown/V3-Sprinter-Melzi_1_01/V3-Technical-Guide.md

    ### 1.c Supported Standard RepRap M Codes
    These M codes are the standard ones supported by the official Eaglemoss firmware release.
    ### 1.d Unique V3 M Codes
-   These M codes are unique to the official Eaglemoss firmware release.
+   These unofficial non standard M codes are unique to the official Eaglemoss firmware release.
    ### 1.e New Supported Standard M Codes
+   These M codes have been added since the official Eaglemoss firmware release.
    ### 1.f New Supported Unofficial M Codes
+   These unofficial non standard M codes have been added since the official Eaglemoss firmware release.

 ## 2. Main board pin out
    #### 2.a Pin definition for the Vector 3
    #### 2.b Pin assignments on the Vector 3